-The best price found from United States to Philippines is on September 30th, 2015, travelling with EVA Air.
+The best price found from United States to Philippines is on September 19th, 2017, travelling with Singapore Airlines.
 See more options, compare prices and book: search flights.

 Book well in advance if you plan to arrive in the Philippines during December – expat Filipinos flood the islands to visit their families during Christmas and New Year.
 The lead-up to Chinese New Year in late January or early February can also get congested.